carolynholzman/analysis/index.md

 Perhaps content structure using headers without these TOC links will be cited without risking a false classification of duplicate content.
 No more getting squeezed out of results by a system that is designed to insist that the canonical is just a suggestion on everything.

+P.S.
+The irony is not lost on me that Github has #anchors baked into its system.
+Hmmm, maybe this page is my next test!

 [image1]: images/image1.png